-Keep reading for more information on Missouri marijuana laws, including details on the recent legalization of medical marijuana.
+Keep reading for more information, including details on the recent legalization of Missouri medical marijuana.

 Medical Marijuana Missouri

 As mentioned above, medical marijuana is currently legal in Missouri for qualifying patients.
-To qualify for a medical marijuana card in Missouri, patients must have one of the following conditions:
+To qualify for a medical marijuana card in Missouri, a patient must have one of the following qualifying conditions:

-How to Get a Medical Card in Missouri
+How to Get a Medical Identification Card in Missouri

-The attorneys at the Missouri DWI & Criminal Law Center suggest that patients who meet the above requirements will most likely be approved for a medical marijuana card in Missouri.
+The attorneys at the Missouri DWI & Criminal Law Center suggest that a patient who meets the above requirements will most likely be approved for a medical marijuana identification card in Missouri.
 Applicants must have a physician certification that is no older than 30 days to apply.
 An ID card costs $25 and is valid for 1 year.
 The physician certification must be renewed annually.